30-Day Family Itinerary for New Zealand

 - Check out Rotorua’s amazing natural features at one of the geothermal parks

-- Zip through the trees with Rotorua Canopy Tours (on Viator, Tripadvisor, Klook or KKday)
+- Zip through the trees with Rotorua Canopy Tours (on Viator, Klook or KKday)

-- Experience the Maori culture at Tamaki Maori Village (on Viator, Tripadvisor and Klook) or Mitai Maori Village (on Viator and Tripadvisor).
+- Experience the Maori culture at Te Pa Tu (formerly Tamaki Maori Village – more info on Viator and Klook) or Mitai Maori Village.

 Check out the 10 Things to Do in Rotorua with Kids for more details on each tour.